UPDATE: In 2020, Medicaid requirements and application steps remain the same.

-Where do you sign up for Medicaid in Illinois?
-There are several ways to apply for IL Medicaid.
+There are several ways to apply for Medicaid in Illinois.
 The process to sign up for Medicaid should only occur after you have confirmed your eligibility.
 Since the Medicaid application forms take some time to complete, it is in your best interest to ensure you qualify prior to enrolling.

 If you are wondering where to apply for Illinois Medicaid or how to apply for Medicaid, continue to the below sections, which provide comprehensive information on the following: